Positions

 TableOne Flow’s output is structured to the JORC 2012 Table 1 criteria.
 The structure is the product — the criterion grid, the “if not, why not” prompts, the evidence pinned to the criterion it justifies, the audit trail that survives review.
 Adequacy of any specific criterion response stays with the Competent Person, where the Code places it.
 We do not apply the phrase the Code itself warns against — not to our tool, not to a Table 1 drafted in it.

-The boundary is operational, not aspirational.
-The completeness check the tool runs — every criterion has a response, every "if not, why not" recorded — is a useful gate before CP review.
+The boundary is operational.
+The completeness check the tool runs — every criterion has a response, every “if not, why not” recorded — is a useful gate before CP review.
 It is not a compliance verdict.
-It is not a substitute for the CP's professional judgement on whether each response is adequate to the underlying estimate.
+It is not a substitute for the CP’s professional judgement on whether each response is adequate to the underlying estimate.

 03 The audit trail is built to survive the question that comes years later.